apache/celix/bundles/config_admin/README.md

 ## Introduction
 The configuration Admin service allows defining and deploying configuration data to bundles.
-When compared to config.properties it adds the option to update configuration data by providing a persisten storage.
+When compared to config.properties it adds the option to update configuration data by providing a persistent storage.
 It also allows changing configuration data at run-time.

 ---